ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch21.md

 While *data-centric AI* is a relatively new term, the idea behind it is not.
 Many people I've spoken with say they used a data-centric approach in their projects before the term was coined.
-In my opinion, data-centric AI was created to make â€œcaring about data qualityâ€? attractive again, as data collection and curation are often considered tedious or thankless.
+In my opinion, data-centric AI was created to make "caring about data quality"? attractive again, as data collection and curation are often considered tedious or thankless.
 This is analogous to how the term *deep learning* made neural networks interesting again in the early 2010s.